p-arrow/Red-Blue-Guide/Coding/Git.md

    -  and check them into your Git repository
 - Modify your server to listen on a configurable port
    - Add below code to your server file
-   - Then add: `git add yourfile.py` and `git commit -m "Use PORT from environment."`
+   - Then enter: `git add yourfile.py` and `git commit -m "Use PORT from environment."`
 ```
 import os